Search API Connector Documentation

 Click here to install the API Connector add-on from the Google Marketplace.

-Part 1: Connect to the Stripe API
+Part 1: Get your Stripe API Key

 The easiest way to get started with the Stripe API is through API Connector’s built-in integration.
-Please note: you must have the Administrator role in Stripe to access this connection.
-To see your account role, check your Profile page.

 - Select Stripe from the drop-down list of applications